Police Complaints Authority (India): Kerala Police complaints authority

 In December 2018, Kerala Legislative Assembly, to overcome a 2017 HC verdict that the orders passed by the KPA chairperson or members without the quorum are invalid, passed the Kerala Police (Amendment) Bill 2018 enabling the PCA chairperson or one or more members, both in the state and district bodies, to dispose of petitions.
 Kerala Police complaints Authority's chairman is Justice V K Mohanan and it has no investigation wing to conduct probe into the complaints.
-The post of the Chief Investigation Officer (CIO) was sanctioned to investigate custodial violence in 2016, but no progress has been made.
-Despite three government notifications being published for the recruitment of a Chief Investigation Officer (CIO) of the State Police Complaints Authority (SPCA) in Kerala, the CIO has not been recruited so far, pointing to bureaucratic rigmarole and lack of clarity from the state Home Department in conducting recruitment to a position notified as far back in 2016.
-Among the three published notifications, the second and third notifications were published when the first and second notifications were prevailing, pointing to a disarray in the Home Department.
+The post of non police Chief Investigation Officer (CIO) was sanctioned in 2016 under the Mr.Oommen Chandy government, when Mr. Ramesh Chennithala served as the Home Minister, to investigate custodial violence in Kerala, first of this kind in India.
+A temporary independent investigation officer, criminologist and a diplomatic intelligence officer from RAW, Mr. Ajithkumar,(High Court of Kerala, WP(C) 8871/ 2021) was appointed to conduct the investigation during the chairmanship of Justice K. Narayana Kurup.
+However, no significant progress was made following his appointment.
+Despite the publication of three government notifications for the recruitment of a permanent CIO for the State Police Complaints Authority (SPCA) in Kerala, the position remains vacant.
+This delay highlights bureaucratic inefficiency and a lack of clarity from the state Home Department in carrying out the recruitment process for a post first notified in 2016.
+Notably, the second and third notifications were issued while the earlier notifications were still active, reflecting administrative disarray within the Home Department.

+Over the years, the Kerala High Court issued multiple orders directing the state to fill the vacant post.
+In 2022, a division bench of the Kerala High Court, while considering a Public Interest Litigation (PIL) filed by Mr. Jafar Khan, issued a final directive to the state to appoint a non-police criminologist as CIO within 60 days.